Privacy Considerations for Modern Add-ins: Solver, Risk Solver, Analytic Solver, Analytic Solver Data Mining

-How the Solver and Risk Solver Add-ins Work
+How Modern Add-ins Work

 For many years, users like you have defined and solved models in Excel workbooks stored on their local PCs, using the Solver add-in included in Microsoft Excel (which was developed by Frontline Systems).
 The Solver add-in is installed on your local PC.
 Your Excel workbook is opened from disk, and solved "in place" using your PC's own resources (processor and memory).
 Neither Microsoft nor Frontline Systems ever "sees" your Excel workbook, unless you provide it separately, for example in technical support.